 The best advice, especially if you have strong views on what you want your final outfit to be, is to leave written instructions.
 Just as you plan for flowers or music or leave instructions for what the congregation should wear, make it clear how you want to be dressed when you make your final departure.

 What you will wear is just one thing on a long list of practical arrangements to be taken care of before your funeral.
 Fortunately, your funeral director can help.
-For more information on how to fix the cost of your funeral director’s services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit www.goldencharter.co.uk or call 0800 111 4514.
+For more information on how to fix the cost of your funeral director's services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit our Compare our funeral directors page or call 0808 169 4534.